xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 		</tr>
 		<tr>
 			<td style="width: 417px;">
-				<p>You want to map manual Test Cases in ADO to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.</p>
+				<p>Map manual Test Cases in ADO to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.</p>
 			</td>
 			<td style="width: 481px;">
 				<p>Do as follows:</p>